FilipDimitrijevic97/Project/README.md

 - `Java`, using a web framework such as Spring or Play for the back-end and JavaScript for the front-end.

 It's important to consider the specific requirements of the project, such as performance and scalability, as well as your own experience and comfort level with the language before making a decision.

+`Steps`: Here are the general steps you can take to begin a Java web application project on GitHub:

+1. Create a GitHub account if you don't have one already.

+2. Create a new repository for your project by clicking the "New" button on the GitHub homepage.
+Give it a name and a brief description, and make sure to check the "Initialize this repository with a README" option.

+3. Clone the repository to your local machine using the "Clone or download" button on the repository's GitHub page.
+You can use the HTTPS or SSH link, depending on your setup.

+4. Install the necessary software to develop Java web applications, such as the Java Development Kit (JDK) and a Java Integrated Development Environment (IDE) like Eclipse or IntelliJ IDEA.

+5. Create a new project in your IDE using the appropriate template for a Java web application.

+6. Configure the project to use a web framework such as Spring or Play.

+7. Start coding your web application, making sure to commit your changes to the local repository regularly.

+8. Push your local repository to the remote repository on GitHub when you are ready to share your code with others or when you want to save your progress.

+It's a good idea to also create a .gitignore file to ignore files that are specific to your local environment, such as target folders or IDE specific files.
+And also to create a README file to explain what your project does and how to use it.